July 4th is coming. A day where we celebrate the courage of a group of men who said things were just not good enough the way they are.

 6 ounces blueberries

-- In a medium bowl, sift the cacao powder.
-Add the instant espresso or coffee and and whisk in the boiling water until all the powders are dissolved.
-Whisk in the vanilla extract.
-Set aside.
+- In a large mixing bowl, sift the cacao powder.
+Add the clarified butter or ghee and instant espresso or coffee and whisk in the boiling water until all the powders are dissolved.
+Set aside to cool a bit.

-- In another medium bowl, whisk together the almond flour, cassava flour, coconut flour, baking soda, cinnamon and salt until thoroughly combined.
+- In a medium mixing bowl, whisk together the almond flour, sugar, baking soda, cinnamon and salt until thoroughly combined.
 Set aside.

-- Let the dough rest on the counter for 30 minutes.
-Tip: The flours need more time to absorb the fats than wheat flour.
-Resting the dough gives the flours more time to soak up the oil and for the flavors to meld.
+- Let the batter rest on the counter for 30 minutes.
+Tip: Grain-free flours need more time to absorb the fats than wheat flour.
+Resting the dough gives the flours more time to soak up the ghee and for the flavors to meld.

 - Divide the batter equally between the three pans.
-Bang down each pan a few times to level the batter.
 Cover each pan tightly with foil.
 (What!?
 This is not a roast!
 I know it seems odd but once you get used to the foreign idea, the result is shocking.
 The cake is fluffier because it has more time to rise.
 The foil holds in all of the moisture so the cake stays yummy longer.
 Usually it is an either/or situation but this method creates both--a light and moist cake.
 Who thought it was possible?)

-- Bake for 50-65 minutes until the cakes are well risen and they have come away from the sides of the pan.
+- Bake for 45 minutes moving the pans from the lower rack to the upper one and vice versa at the halfway point.
+Bake until they are well risen and the cake has come away from the sides of the pan.
 If you press the cake lightly with your finger, it should spring back.
 Tip: If you are not sure if the cake is done, leave it a little longer.
 It is better to "over" bake a bit than "under" bake.

 - Remove the pans from the oven and place them on cooling racks.
+Remove the foil.
 Cool the layers in the pans for 10 minutes.
 Then invert them to remove the pans.
+Remove the parchment paper.
 Invert them again so they finish cooling right side up.
-Remove the parchment paper before frosting.
 Tip: Chocolate cake is always better the second day.
 The flavors need to meld.
 I always wait until the next day to frost it.

 - Turn each can of refrigerated coconut milk upside down and open the can.
 There will be a white layer of coconut cream on top.
 Tip: I could only get Thai Kitchen brand to work but don’t really love it.
 For a fuller analysis, check out this post from Tasty Yummies titled How-to Make Whipped Coconut Cream.